ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - OpenAPI

 Note:

+These methods are powerful but have some limitations because they focus too much on the technical aspects.
+That's why semi-automatic documentation comes to the rescue.
+It is also an API descriptor but with more emphasis on the usage description.
+Therefore this method requires more human intervention from a drafting point of view.

+We can find one and a half major competitors.

 - RAML: stands for RESTful API Modeling Language.
   It promotes a top-down spec-driven approach covering the whole lifecycle: